 This “Phase 3” numerical model built off the conceptual model developed in the preliminary Phase 1 Water Budget Study for the Regional District of Nanaimo as a whole completed in 2013.
 This Nanoose-specific monitoring program is a follow-up to the regional water budget study, focusing on this priority sub-region.

-This Nanoose (Area E) Water Monitoring will see expanded data collection within the geographical area, resulting in a higher resolution understanding of groundwater and surface water characteristics in Nanoose.
-This will enable more accurate water budget calculations that look at supply, demand and resulting stress level.
+Between 2015 and 2017, the RDN expanded water monitoring efforts within the geographical area, in order to develop a higher-resolution understanding of groundwater and surface water characteristics in Nanoose.
 Ultimately this information will be used to support sustainable development decisions and protect water resources over the long term.

-In 2016 a water monitoring plan for Area E as a whole was developed; click here to see the report.
-In the summer of 2017, 5 new volunteer observation wells will be added within the area, to fill spatial gaps in groundwater level data.
+In 2016 a water monitoring plan for Area E as a whole was developed; find it here in the Phase 2 Water Budget report.
+In the summer of 2017, 5 new volunteer observation wells were added within the area, to fill spatial gaps in groundwater level data.
 A streamflow monitoring station has also been added on Nanoose Creek as of February 2017.

 Water levels in the bedrock wells, particularly in the summer months, are influenced by the cumulative effect of all bedrock wells pumping in the vicinity.

 Water levels in the overburden (sand and gravel) wells do not appear to react to pumping in the bedrock aquifer.

 - February 2015 Presentation from GW Solutions